LSYLAB/AMNet/README.md

 ### **Train your own model**
-You may adjust the size of the model and the size of image. python Train.py to train your own model.
+You may adjust the size of the model and the size of image.
+"python Train.py" to train your own model.

 ### Publication